cocos/cocos-docs/en/physics-2d/physics-2d-rigid-body.md

 ### Rotation, Translation and Scaling

-Rotation, translation and scaling are the most common features used in game development, and almost every node has these properties set.
-In the physics system, the system automatically synchronizes these properties of the node with the corresponding properties in Box2D.
+The rotation, translation and scaling are the most commonly used functions in game development, and almost every node sets these properties.
+The physical system automatically synchronizes these properties of the node with the corresponding properties in Box2D.

 > **Note**:
 > 1. There is only rotation and translation in Box2D, not scaling, so if you set the scaling property of a node, it will reconstruct all the collision bodies that this rigid body depends on.
 An effective way to avoid this is to treat the rendered node as a child of the rigid body node and only scale this rendered node, avoiding direct scaling of the rigid body node as much as possible.